SparklesReal/RaylibAdditions/README.md

 # RaylibAdditions
 Extra additions for Raylib.
-Just here to make you life easier.
+Just here to make your life easier.

 # How to use